The NEOS Server offers PATH for the solution of nonlinear

 at the solution; this is based on a projected Newton step for the normal

 PATH was developed by

 Examples of complementarity models in AMPL format can be found in the

-If the command file is specified it must contain
+files may also be provided.
+If the commands file is specified, it must

 contain the AMPL solve command; however, it must not contain

 the model or data commands.
 The model and data